tytydraco/yessleep/out/Im_in_love_with_a_mannequin_And_she_loves_me_too_Part_2.md

 "Bullshit!"
 I shrieked.
 Police did NOT just approach people out of the dark like that and claim to have been secretly tracking them.
 What police force operates that way?
 Or do I just not know what the fuck I'm talking about?

 I heard gunshots behind me, and that only heightened my fear and suspicions of his intentions.
 It also put me into a hyperactive state.
 I wasn't quite all there anymore.
-My blood was pounding, my heard was throbbing, my vision gained new, sharp focus and clarity.
+My blood was pounding, my heart was throbbing, my vision gained new, sharp focus and clarity.

 She was running beside me, holding my hand.
 "Come on!"
 Alice cried, and with her I was definitely moving faster than I'd been before.
 "He isn't who he says he is!"
 Well, at least I wasn't alone in my figuring.